TR-1000/Data-Rithms-and-Alogostructures/java/infosys_study_guide.md

 **Check vs Uncheck**

-- **Checked (&quot;compile time&quot;)** Exceptions are so predictable that the compiler checks to ensure that we have accounted for them.
+- **Checked ("compile time")** Exceptions are so predictable that the compiler checks to ensure that we have accounted for them.
 If we have not, the Java compiler will refuse to compile our code.
   - FileNotFoundException (I/O exception)
 - **Unchecked(Runtime)** exceptions are exceptions that are not checked for by the compiler.
   - NullPointerException
   - ArrayIndexOutOfBounds

-**SQL Injection**

-- **SQL Injection** is when a bad-actor enters SQL code instead of a normal

-input in order to mess with your database

 **Can you use multiple catch in a try catch block**

 - Yes, you can use multiple catch blocks in a try catch statement if it&#39;s from most specific to generic.

+##SQL
+**HAVING, GROUP BY, ORDER BY**

+- **ORDER BY** : Takes your queries return and sorts it.
+- **GROUP BY** : This divides the rows on the select statement and groups it so it can be ordered later.
+- **HAVING** : Specify a search condition for a group or aggregate result.
+Often used with GROUP BY

+**Outer join**
+- OUTER JOIN Returns relations that have no match in the other relation

 **View all employees from employee table**